Send the link below via email or IMCopy

 He's correct!
 An ARGUMENT is a statement of opinion with REASONS and EVIDENCE (examples) that supports that opinion.

 To decide on your position, you will need to brainstorm the PROS and CONS of your topic.
-Decide which you can defend the best and write a PROPOSITION.
+Decide which you can defend the best and write a CLAIM.

-A proposition is just a statement.
-Once you have a proposition, you can begin to build your ARGUMENT.
+A claim is a persuasive thesis statement.
+Once you have a claim, you can begin to build your ARGUMENT.